avito-tech/graphwalker/README.md

 { /* implementation goes here */ }
 ```
 With implementations of that scale, it becomes more difficult to deal
-with name collisions, as well as to modify individual parts.
+with name collisions as well as change individual parts.
 As an alternative to this solution, the ContextFactory interface will
-be generated in target / generated-sources, by implementing which,
+be generated in target / generated-sources, by implementing it,
-you can decouple subgraph implementations.
+you can decouple sub-graph implementations.
 ```kotlin
 class Model : ExecutionContext(), ContextFactory {